-"Just semi-psychopaths?"
+"Just partial psychopaths?"
 I clarified.

-Bella laughed, making me smile unconsciously, "Yeah, basically."
+Bella laughed, making me smile in turn, "Yeah, basically."

 I mentally cringed.
 Was I... flirting?
 It was like I had no control over my mouth around this girl.
 Words came flying out before I could really think about them.

 She bit her lip, shifting her eyes to each of us, "So, you all probably have more questions."

 We all nodded, almost simultaneously, "Well, lucky for you, Gianna just came back."
 As if on cue, an older woman who was most definitely fully human walked in, looking extremely frazzled.

 "Bella, thank you so much for doing this.
 I completely forgot to pick Bruce up from school.
 I'm a terrible mother," the receptionist said, unaware of our presence.